pergus/netbox-zabbix/README.md

 Should I replace the Tabs for matching Devices and VMs with a "related objects" similar to a Device Role??

+Greate one view for device and another for vm that show all added fields such as hostgroups, proxies etc.

 ### General